TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.client.rst

    This is the full set of data types supported by XML-RPC.
 Method calls may also raise a special :exc:`Fault` instance, used to signal XML-RPC server errors, or :exc:`ProtocolError` used to signal an error in the HTTP/HTTPS transport layer.
-   Both :exc:`Fault` and :exc:`ProtocolError` derive from a base class called :exc:`Error`.
+   Both :exc:`Fault` and :exc:`ProtocolError` derive kutoka a base kundi called :exc:`Error`.
 Note that the xmlrpc client module currently does not marshal instances of subclasses of built-in types.